Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 * You can run the entity extraction model training locally on a [Data Science Virtual Machine (DSVM)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro) or in a remote Docker container in a remote DSVM.

 * To provision DSVM for Linux (Ubuntu), follow the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
 We recommend using [NC6 Standard (56 GB, K80 NVIDIA Tesla)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro).

+## Data/Telemetry
+The Biomedical named entity recognition scenario collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

 ## Contributing